paulord/screencaster/README.md

 ### Capture server vs. Web server

-The screen can be captured on a different computer that the web server simply by installing the Capture Server on a machine and pointing the Capture Client on the Web Server to connect to that machine.
+The screen can be captured on a different computer than the web server simply by installing the Capture Server on a machine and pointing the Capture Client on the Web Server to connect to that machine.